Blue Whale of Catoosa: Public attraction

+The City of Catoosa bought the property from the Davis family in 2020.
+In June 2025, ground broke on a new visitor center for the attraction.
+The visitor center opened to the public on Saturday, May 30, 2026.
+The day began with a one-mile fun run and a 5k run.
+The ribbon cutting was at 2pm and, later, there was live music from various artists.
+At 8:30pm the event ended with fireworks.

 Popular culture

 On July 15, 2002, the Blue Whale made a national appearance in the syndicated comic strip Zippy the Pinhead.

 On the British television series An Idiot Abroad, it was shown in season 2 episode 6 when they go to Route 66.